 The problem: The economic costs of vision loss

 It is estimated that uncorrected vision results in $202 billion in lost productivity to the global economy.
 Yet, 544 million people around the world could have their vision restored with a simple pair of reading glasses.
 For many living in developing countries suffering from vision loss, a pair of eyeglasses could mean the difference between opportunity and loss of income and quality of life.
 Glasses can increase productivity by 35 percent, and increase monthly income by 20 percent.

 The solution: A new business lens

-Potential cost effectiveness, impacts, and implications
+The potential: Cost effectiveness, impacts, and implications

-Each of VisionSpring's ten BoPtical Care Hubs will aim to reach 12,000 individuals annually with comprehensive, high-quality affordable eye care.
-VisionSpring hopes to drive down delivery costs from $18 to $6.51 for each pair of glasses, increasing their affordability for BoP customers.
+Each of VisionSpring's 10 BoPtical Care Hubs aim to reach 12,000 individuals annually with comprehensive, high-quality affordable eye care.
+VisionSpring hopes to drive down total costs from $18 to $6.51 for each pair of glasses, increasing their affordability for BoP customers.

 Assuming that each pair of reading glasses lasts two years, this will yield an estimated $216 in increased earning potential per pair sold.
-Over the three-year DIV grant, VisionSpring will target sales of more than 200,000 pairs of glasses, conduct over 600,000 vision screenings, generate $2.5 million in revenue, and create $43 million in economic impact.
+Over the three-year DIV grant, VisionSpring is targeting sales of more than 200,000 pairs of glasses and plans to conduct over 600,000 vision screenings, generate $2.5 million in revenue and create $43 million in economic impact.